cmc-corpora/cmc-corpora.github.io/content/event/2021_fairification/index.md

 ---
 title: "Workshop: Data Management for FAIR CMC corpora"
+subtitle:
+summary: The virtual workshop was held in conjunction with the CMC corpora 2021 conference.

+# event:
+# event_url:
 location: CLARIN virtual Zoom meeting

-summary: The virtual workshop was held in conjunction with the CMC corpora 2021 conference.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.